-Projects may include operational research activities (e.g. carrying out a baseline study, testing an innovative approach or tools, using social science methodologies to demonstrate the relevance and effectiveness of a selected approach), but they must not constitute the main focus of the project.
+Projets may include operational research activities (e.g. carrying out a baseline study, testing an innovative approach or tools, using human and social science methodologies to demonstrate the relevance and effectiveness of a selected approach), but they must not constitute the main focus of the project.

-o Provide integrated, people-centered quality services:
+o Providing integrated, people-centred quality services:

 Proposed projects should ensure the integration of responses to pandemics and other health issues and prevent a siloed approach that would not benefit all health systems.
-A focus on co-infections and comorbidities could be developed, as well as streamlining care and people-centered prevention pathways.

-o Fostering a systemic and integrated approach:
+A focus on co-infections and comorbidities could be developed, as well as streamlining care and people-centered prevention pathways. o Promote a systemic and integrated approach:

-Proposed projects should aim to sustainably strengthen health systems, their policy and regulation, their organizational structure, the behavior and practices of actors by integrating the activities, interventions and mechanisms rolled out through the health system.
+Proposed projects should aim to sustainably strengthen health systems, their policy and regulation, their organizational structure, the behavior and practices of key stakeholders.

-o Catalytic scope:
+o Catalytic focus: